Home

 Buying a Used Wheelchair Van

 Buying a used wheelchair van can be a cost-effective way to get the transportation you need for significantly less than the expense of buying a brand new vehicle.
+Yet before making a purchase, you have a multitude of factors to consider and evaluate that extend far beyond the purchase price.

 As with any vehicle, the van's overall condition and mechanical integrity are essential to your safety.
 Make sure you have a qualified mechanic look over the van and make an assessment on the vehicle’s reliability.